joedinsmoor/KaiOS.Scraper/README.md

 - Only for use on extractions of SQLite DBs pulled from KaiOS based cell phones
 - Pulls hex data from object_data table of imported db
 - Removes extraneous data from row, and prints in human readable format
-- Exports scraped phone numbers to 'phone_numbers.log'
+- Exports scraped phone numbers to 'phone_numbers.csv'
 - Logs output to 'run.log'